otytlandsvik/capstone-presentation/main.typ

   ],
 )

-== Related Work: Mesh Simplification Operators
+// == Related Work: Mesh Simplification Operators
-  *Vertex Clustering*
+//   *Vertex Clustering*
+//

-  Identify a "cluster" of vertices and represent them all with one vertex
+//   Identify a "cluster" of vertices and represent them all with one vertex
-  #image("figures/vertex-clustering.svg", width: 70%)
+//   #image("figures/vertex-clustering.svg", width: 70%)

-== Related Work: Mesh Simplification Operators
+// == Related Work: Mesh Simplification Operators
-  *Edge Collapse*
+//   *Edge Collapse*
+//

-  Collapse an edge between two vertices, representing them with one vertex
+//   Collapse an edge between two vertices, representing them with one vertex
-  #image("figures/edge-collapse.svg")
+//   #image("figures/edge-collapse.svg")

-== Our Approach: Angle Bound Half-edge Collapse Adaptation from previous work.
+== In the Capstone: Angle Bounded Half-edge Collapse Adaptation from previous work.
   #footnote[Hinderink et al. "Angle-Bounded 2D Mesh Simplification." _Computer Aided Geometric Design_, vol 95, May 2022, p.
 102085]

   _Half-edge collapse_ with a minimum angle criterion to inner angles
   #image("figures/half-edge-collapse.svg", width: 70%)

-== Our Approach: Angle Bound Half-edge Collapse
+== In the Capstone: Angle Bounded Half-edge Collapse
 #grid(columns: (1fr, 55%), gutter: 1.5cm,
   [
     - We collapse $v$ into $v'$ by collapsing the half-edge $v -> v'$